-For one, he explains, Adam himself still has to remind Tom not to curse.
+For one, he explains, Adam himself still has to remind Jared not to curse.
 A habit he’s tried to get rid of for years.
-For another, things are in a tough spot with Mary again.
+For another, things are in a tough spot with Jennifer again.
 The latter, he believes, is the result of many things, but most of all it’s got a lot to do with two fundamentally different ways of looking at marriage.

-In Tom’s view: “[in marriage] men tend to put everything in compartments,” with a box for family, a box for friends, and a box for individuality.
+In Jared’s view: “[in marriage] men tend to put everything in compartments,” with a box for family, a box for friends, and a box for individuality.
 In turn, men can “do” each of these things separately.
-Women, on the other hand, see things more wholly, without boxes for separate things.
+Women, on the other hand, they see things more wholly, without boxes for separate things.
 Friends, family, and their identity: it’s all one to them.
-For Tom, this makes things difficult when the weekends arrive and he’s got a bit of time for himself.
+For Jared, this makes things difficult when the weekends arrive and he’s got a bit of time for himself.